openplayerjs/openplayerjs-youtube/README.md

 Now you can play any YouTube videos using the awesome OpenPlayerJS!

+## 🚨 IMPORTANT 🚨

+### 🔧 This repository is in maintenance at this point. 🔧

+No new features or addition will be added, only bugfixes.

 ## Installation

 1. Set the video/audio as indicated in the [OpenPlayerJS installation](https://github.com/openplayerjs/openplayerjs#installation).